 Red Bull has grown from a simple energy drink manufacturer to one of the most recognized brands in the world.
 It has become synonymous with sports, extreme performance, and victory.
 Red Bull is the extreme athlete of marketing, literally and figuratively.

-A few key statistics about Red Bull:
+A few key statistics and facts about Red Bull:

 - Red Bull sponsors athletes in 73 countries around the world.